The No.985 Smoother.

 This No.985 plane had to be simple, easy on the eye.
 No bells and whistles, no bling.
 The main reason for not including an adjuster was to keep the footprint of the plane small and tidy.
 I wanted to take the criteria of this smoother back to the original design by making it shorter.

 I settled for 7 7/8” sole length when the original Norris, Spiers, Mathieson and others of this time were 7 ½”.
 I felt I wanted that little bit of extra room for comfort (in modern times we are generally bigger), and this was modelled on myself.
 It is made for the thumb and three fingers to comfortably grip the handle with the index finger resting down the side of the blade or plane for orientation and feedback.

 Although with the No.985 I was aiming for small and simple, it has turned out a bit like the swan, beautiful and graceful on top, but rather busy under the waterline.
 This shows up in some of my pictures.
-Below you can see some of my workshop pictures, taken as I documented the making of the No.985 on my blog.
+Above and below you can see some of my workshop pictures, taken as I documented the making of the No.985 on my blog.

 Plane is 7 7/8” sole length, takes a 1 15/16” blade made of stainless PM metal.
 The body is 416 stainless and the handles are Honduran Rosewood (this is a CITES issue now and it is becoming difficult to export to the USA, however my stock is years old and recycled but running out rapidly, there will be no more).
 I have a few with brass sides and Boxwood handles where the contrast between steel and brass show some of the fixings.